Wheels

 flattened stones cut and pieced together like a jigsaw.
 Roman roads

-were famously built in straight lines to minimize travelling time.
+were famously built in straight lines to minimize traveling time.

 Development of the wheel